IEEE-BITS-Pilani-Student-Chapter/robo-soccer/README.md

 ![Alt Text](./assets/random_actions.gif)

-* The team whose trained model scores highest over a avgerage of 30 episodes run on our server will be declared as the winner.
+* The team whose trained model scores highest over a average of 30 episodes run on our server will be declared as the winner.

 Use the colab_notebook to try the environment and train your agents.
 A sample colab file [startup_guide.ipynb](./startup_guide.ipynb) has been uploaded to guide you on setting the things up.
 Alternatively you can clone locally and train it.